heroiclabs/nakama-docs/docs/nakama/concepts/tournaments.md

 ## List tournaments

 Find tournaments which have been created on the server.
 Tournaments can be filtered with categories and via start and end times.
-This function can also be used to see the tournaments that an owner (usually a user) has joined.

 Omitting the start and end time parameters returns the ongoing and future tournaments.